T of C

 Rén dào nǐ nà lún lǐ mián mián.

-People say to you that the ethic stretches long and unbroken.
+People tell you the ethic stretches long and unbroken.

 思無邪也,詩冠乎三百篇。。